lotcz/theSeed/doc/beehive.md

 --------

 - impenetrable sprites (e.g. water drops), make minerals stack
-- some minerals flow on water
+- minerals flow on water
 - bubbles turn to water on surface and can be collected

 Ads and monetization